mathesar-foundation/mathesar/docs/docs/install/docker-compose/index.md

 #### Upgrade

 !!! tip "Upgrade from within Mathesar"
-    You can also run the upgrade from within Mathesar by logging into as an admin user and navigating to "Administration" (in the top right menu) > "Software Update"
+    You can also run the upgrade from within Mathesar by logging in as an admin user and navigating to "Administration" (in the top right menu) > "Software Update"

 Manually upgrade Mathesar to the newest version using watch tower: